faiz-bloq/azure-quickstart-templates/ber-on-ubuntu/README.md

 ## Monitoring

-This deployment has a upstart script for enhanced monitoring.
+This deployment has a upstart script that starts a BER node and begins syncing.

-## Security

-This script enables boot scripts and firewall rules.

 ## Trouble?